vinodbukya6/Speech-to-Text-Kaldi-Vosk/README.md

 For Implementation purpose Tensorflow Speech Recognition Challenge dataset used from Kaggle and followed different sources for training.
 References are mentioned below.

-# Kaldi Installation Steps:
+# Kaldi Installation Steps

 1. git clone https://github.com/kaldi-asr/kaldi.git kaldi --origin upstream
 2. cd kaldi/tools: In tools directory run following two commands one by on extras/check_dependencies.sh and make
 3. cd kaldi/src: In src directory run following commands one by one.
 We need to compile kaldi with GPU for training DNN Model so run configure with use cuda command(sample given here.
 Whereis cuda: /usr/local/cuda/)
 ./configure --use-cuda --cudatk-dir=/usr/local/cuda/, make depend, make

-# Training DNN Model(mini librispeech data):
+# Training DNN Model(mini librispeech data)

 1. Go to egs/minilibrispeech/s5/ and run following commands
 2. Change cmd.sh file 'queue.pl' to run.pl (If you have no queueing system and want to run on a local machine, you can change all instances) and run ./run.sh
 3. Change num_jobs_initial and num_jobs_final to number of GPUs we have in the train.sh file. (num_jobs_final =1, num_jobs_initial =1 in my case)
 4. If any error check solution on kaldi github repo.
 Possible errors are ‘out of memory’- solution: https://github.com/kaldi-asr/kaldi/issues/4374

-# Kaldi from Scratch:
+# Kaldi from Scratch

 For getting Data ready from scratch see following steps.
 Example dataset used is wsj data.
 This example implements STT for mobile applications using Kaldi and Vosk libraries.

-# Implementation Steps:
+# Implementation Steps

-# 1. Data Preprocessing:
+# 1. Data Preprocessing

 Preparing data for Kaldi needs three files.
 Each line of file follows a pattern.